 And, just because the pagans practiced cremation CENTURIES ago for reasons contrary to Christianity, well then ...

-I guess will should not decorate Christmas trees at home either, since (oh my gosh!) the Germanic PAGANS originated this practice.
+I guess we should not decorate Christmas trees at home either, since (oh my gosh!) the Germanic PAGANS originated this practice.

 Or, let us tear down the Pantheon in Rome, which originally was a Roman PAGAN temple, but now, since A.D.
 609, it is a Catholic church called the Basilica of St. Mary and the Martyrs.